sid19arya/Police-Award-Nomination-Paper-Reproduction/README.md

 ## Statement on LLM usage

-No LLM's were used throughout the whole paper to aid with the coding nor the writing aspect.
+No LLM's (including ChatGPT and Co-Pilot) were used throughout the whole paper to aid with the coding nor the writing aspect.